Tarunthecse/stack-implementation-in-java/README.md

 If you are running program directly please use `localhost:8080` in place of IP in above APIs.
 If you are running this example with docker file please use `172.17.0.2:8080` in place of IP. `172.17.0.2` is default IP by docker but in your case it might be different.

+### CORS

+For now we are only supporting cors with origin http://localhost:3000 which is our UI app port which can be found at https://github.com/Tarunthecse/sample-react-ap.